ivanleongwm/fe_assignment/README.md

 # Completed by Leong Wei Ming

 ## Description:
-Thank you for this opportunity to interview with Fenix, I enjoyed this interesting assignment and appreciate any feedback on how the codes can be further improved.
+Thank you for this opportunity :)
+I enjoyed this interesting assignment and appreciate any feedback on how the codes can be further improved.
 Because I only relied on 3 dependencies within the Python Standard Library, I opted not to provide